 As principal investigator in the Nanomedicine and Extracellular Vesicles Lab, Dr. Wolfram leads a team that is advancing nanomedicine research.
-Her team's discoveries could ultimately lead to increased therapeutic efficacy and reduced side effects of treatment for breast cancer, liver damage and other conditions.
+Her team's discoveries could ultimately lead to increased therapeutic efficacy and reduced side effects of treatment for breast cancer, cardiovascular diseases and other conditions.

-Learn more about Dr. Wolfram and members of her research team in the Nanomedicine and Extracellular Vesicles Lab at Mayo Clinic.
+Learn more about Dr. Wolfram and members of her research team.

 Joy Emelie (Joy) V. Wolfram, Ph.D.